Blueprint SDK — guidelines

 Any attribute value with a type not included in this list will not be allowed.
 For the data types provided by hathor.nanocontracts

-, see Blueprint development — API.
+, see Blueprint SDK — API.

 Class attributes